 Sandra is a graduate from the Department of Chinese Literature, National Taiwan University and the Advanced Management Program, Harvard Business School.

 From 1989 to 1993, Hiroko Kuniya was assigned as an anchor of “World News” on NHK BS.
 She hosted “Close-up Gendai”, a daily current affairs program on NHK-TV from 1993 to 2016.
-She is a Trustee of Tokyo University of the Arts, Distinguished Guest Professor at Keio University Graduate School, FAO National Goodwill Ambassador for Japan and worked as a journalist covering topics related to the Sustainable Development Goals (SDGs).
+She is a Trustee of Tokyo University of the Arts, Specially Appointed Professor of Keio University Graduate School, FAO National Goodwill Ambassador for Japan and worked as a journalist covering topics related to the Sustainable Development Goals (SDGs).

 Awarded Broadcast Woman Prize in 1998, Kan KIKUCHI Award in 2002, Japan National Press Club Prize in 2011 and Galaxy Special Prize in 2016.
 She graduated from Brown University, US.